efogtech/endgame-trackball/ASSEMBLY.md

 Let's clean up and move on.
 You can turn your soldering iron off now.

 ### Gluing

+> [!TIP]
+> B-7000 glue loves to leave glue strings everywhere.
+Fear not, they are easy to remove afterwards.

 Take glue.
 You will need it for two things: magnets and lenses.
 Let's deal with the lenses first.
 Take kapton tape off and put the lenses in their places.
 You can determine the correct orientation with a neat trick USB teaches us — just try both.